 This fruit is extremely beneficial for humans, because of all the nutrients and vitamins.
 Despite the health benefits of eating pears, your dog does NOT have to eat fruit to stay healthy.

 That being said, it does not mean that pears will not do anything for your dog.
 In some cases, the nutrients may benefit some dogs.
+This post will answer your question of what food will Pugs eat?

 Are There Any Benefits To Feeding Pear To Pugs?